 - Grow the microorganisms to be used in class.
 Bacteria usually need 24-72 hours to grow at 35 degrees Celsius.
 More time is usually needed for fungal cultures.
-Instructions for growing specific strains can be found in the Microbiologics documents, Microorganisms for Education and Recommended Culture Methods.
+Instructions for growing specific strains can be found here: Recommended Culture Methods.

 - Prepare agar if you are making it in-house.